ZachVec/Notes/15445/homework1.md

 WHERE artist_type = 'Person';
 ```

-The difference can be hard to tell if the number of tuples is not that many, but it can be much more apparent in more complicated queries.
+The difference is hard to tell if the number of tuples is not that many though, whereas it can be much more apparent in more complicated queries.